munificent/craftinginterpreters/book/strings.md

 not much more complex.
 You lose fast direct indexing by code point, but you can usually live without that or afford to make it `O(n)` instead of `O(1)`.

-If I was designing a big workhorse language for people writing large applications, I'd probably go with the maximal approach.
+If I were designing a big workhorse language for people writing large applications, I'd probably go with the maximal approach.
 For my little embedded scripting language [Wren][], I went with UTF-8 and code points.